napicella/usb-stick/README.md

 #### Install the client
 The client depends on a couple of tools normally preinstalled on linux distributions like __curl__ and __zip__.
-If you are on Windows, the client won't work.
+If you are on Windows, you need Windows Linux Subsystem.

 ```bash
 curl -L https://raw.githubusercontent.com/napicella/usb-stick/master/release/installer.sh | bash